The article is contributed by S Shriram, Former VP Marketing and Sales, Levista Coffee.

-I stayed home for 150 days straight from March 23, 2020 onwards, when the first one-day lockdown began followed by multiple lockdowns.
-This was the first time perhaps I stayed at home, ever since I joined LKG four decades back.
-During these five months, I was on WFH mode, a first for me in my retail career spanning 23 years before when I first scooped Ice-Cream at India’s second and Chennai’s first Baskin Robbins outlet in 1997.
+I stayed home for 150 days straight from March 23, 2020, onwards, when the first one-day lockdown began followed by multiple lockdowns.
+It was the first time perhaps I stayed at home, ever since I joined LKG four decades back.
+During the five months, I was on WFH mode, a first for me in my retail career spanning 23 years before when I first scooped Ice-Cream at India’s second and Chennai’s first Baskin Robbins outlet in 1997.

-Coffee and Tea Vendors, on the other hand saw this as a great opportunity.
-Those who ran petty shops ventured early in the day and served those who were working on the roads and streets while the more smart ones offered to sell add-ons to their customers as well as catered to those who were at the line of duty such as Conservancy workers, the Police Force, etc.
+Coffee and Tea Vendors, on the other hand, saw this as a great opportunity.
+Those who ran petty shops ventured early in the day and served those who were working on the roads and streets while the more smart ones offered to sell add-ons to their customers as well as cater to those who were in the line of duty such as Conservancy workers, the Police Force and others.

 While FMCG giants like ITC, HUL among others launched revolutionary products in this segment, what took me by surprise was that the secondary, unorganized and unbranded market grew and expanded beyond seams.

 Those who have never tried the concept of washing hands before a meal were washing hands (and all exposed parts to sun and air) multiple times every day.
 Similarly, the “Mask Movement” has gained unparalleled popularity and opportunity.
 I have seen so many roadside vendors who were earlier selling various products now focusing on this segment.